mlatcl/mlphysical/_lamd/multifidelity.md

 true system exactly; instead, these are expected to contain some degree of bias and/or noise.}

+\newslide{Simulators as a Solution}

+\slides{* Use of simulators to generate data
+  * More accessible data points
+  * Example: Computational Fluid Dynamics (CFD)
+  * Challenge: difficult to simulate accurately contains bias/noise}

 \notes{From the above, one can deduce that naively combining observations from multiple information sources could result in the model giving biased predictions which do not accurately reflect the true problem.
 To this end, *multi-fidelity models* are designed to augment the limited true observations available with cheaply-obtained approximations in a principled manner.
-In such models, observations obtained from the true source are referred to as *high-fidelity* observations, whereas approximations are denoted as being *low-fidelity*.
+In such models, observations obtained from (close to) the "true" source are referred to as *high-fidelity* observations, whereas approximations are denoted as being *low-fidelity*.
 These low-fidelity observations are then systemically combined with the more accurate (but limited) observations in order to